Kalisia/kalisia/README.md

 About me:

 - 🔭 My last experience was in [Plurall](https://www.linkedin.com/company/plurall/about/)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently focusing on learning API test automation using HTTParty and Cucumber.
+And starting to learn Python.
 - 👯 I’m looking to collaborate on learning and sharing knowledge
 - 🤓 I love Mindmaps, look at this distinguished [mindmap](https://whimsical.com/mindmap-automacao-mobile-por-kalisia-andrade-QUR2tt3yi2fYidgtAWCJgU) that I created about mobile automation
 - 💬 Ask me about automation web, automation mobile, how to do a code review and photography